nunchistudio/blacksmith-devcenter/documentation/tour/blacksmith/gateway/integration-sql.md

   );
 ```

-The SQL query is automatically wrapped inside a transaction ensuring full success
+The SQL query is automatically wrapped inside a transaction ensuring full
-or failure.
+`success` or `failure`.